phil-opp/blog_os/blog/post/double-faults.md

 [in the kernel heap post]:  {{% relref "08-kernel-heap.md#mapping-the-heap" %}}

-In order to allocate new stacks, we add a `alloc_stack` method:
+We add a `alloc_stack` method that allocates a new stack:

 ```rust
 // in src/memory/stack_allocator.rs